yaydede/yaydede/_pages/teaching.md

 [R Bootcamp](https://yaydede.github.io/Bootcamp_book/)

 This online book covers basics to learn R for Data Science.
 It is designed for [Master of Business Analytics](https://www.smu.ca/mban/index.html) students.
-It also has a companion R package named RBootcamp, containing the data sets used as well as interactive exercises for each chapter.
+It also has a companion R package named `RBootcamp`, containing the data sets used as well as interactive exercises for each chapter.

 ### MBAN 5560 - Machine Learning & Artificial Intelligence
 *[Master of Business Analytics](https://www.smu.ca/mban/index.html), April 2023*